 -I’ll direct you, so there’s no need to worry about feeling awkward.
-At the same time, there’s no harm to have a few of your own ideas/poses up your sleeves.
+At the same time, there’s no harm to have a few of your own ideas/poses up your sleeves if you want to.
 Look through some engagement shoots together to get ideas and maybe pin some poses you want use for your own shoot.
 Engagement shoots are a great practice run for your wedding photos, so use it as an opportunity to simply try a few things out, and don’t be afraid if they don’t work out.
-Any model will tell you, a pose might feel a little silly when you’re doing it, but sometimes those ones look the best in pictures.
-Try not to be too stiff and move slightly between each click to keep the shots looking natural.
+Any model will tell you, you might feel a little silly for a start, but sometimes those ones look the best in pictures.

 -Don’t be afraid to bring along a few props to help you with your poses if you want to – a picnic blanket, some bubbly, coffee, board games, books, balloons, maps, your pet, or even a camera of your own, all make great props!

 – We are sure you are both natural beauties, but a little make-up never hurt anyone when it comes to photography.
 A little color is just meant to enhance features on the photos.

 – Stay away from slogans or branding on your clothing, it ages the photo and stands out super strong against anything else.
 Patterns are fine, as long as you’re not both wearing patterns.
 Watch our for clash.

 And finally, have fun!
 Lots of couples are a little daunted before their shoots, but once you settle into it you’ll realise it’s actually quite fun and the time flies by!